 Q. Do you offer classes in the summer?

 A. Yes.
 We have special discounted rates for summer so families can still go on vacation, take mission trips, or just take a week off.
 Students can miss about a third of their classes and still get a good deal.
 They won’t get behind either because each class in summer is taught as an individual unit.

 Q. Can I leave my children at the studio when they’re not in class?

-A. If your child is in multiple classes on a given day and has a break in between 2 classes, they may quietly study in The Retreat, watch a video in the media room, or eat and quietly visit in the kitchen.
+A. If your child is in multiple classes on a given day and has a break in between 2 classes, they may quietly study or eat in the kitchen.
 Otherwise, no children are allowed to stay at the studio without a parent or guardian.

 Q. Will I be able to go inside the studio to watch my children take class?

-A. No, parents may wait in the student lobby, kitchen, media room, or “The Retreat”.
+A. No, parents may wait in the lobby or the kitchen.
 They may also leave and then return before the end of class.
 In each of the 3 dance studios, we have observation windows where parents can see inside but the students cannot see out.
-Parents are not allowed inside the 3 studios, except on “class observation days”, which are held twice each semester.
-At that time, family and friends will be invited in to watch the class.p>
+Parents are not allowed inside the 3 studios, except on “class observation days”, which are held once a semester.
+At that time, the dancer’s immediate family will be invited in to watch the class.

 Q. May students use the piano to practice if they’re not in another class?